bec-archer/SR80-Manuals/user-manual.md

 The device is immediately active again.
 If it hasn't gone through setup yet since being revoked, it'll still need to complete setup on next launch.
 If it already went through setup (i.e., it was re-enrolled), reactivating is a no-op — it's already active.

+### Managing Flags (Admin Only)

+Anyone in the shop can flag a customer, company, or piece of equipment — but **only admins can remove flags.** This is intentional.
+The person at the counter or in the back can raise a concern immediately, but clearing it requires someone with admin access to review the situation first.

+To remove a flag, navigate to the flagged customer's detail screen (or company detail, or equipment detail) and tap **Remove Flag**.
+You'll see a confirmation dialog.
+Once removed, the amber warning banner disappears from all views.
+The flag history is preserved — there's a record of when the flag was set, why, and when it was removed — so you always have a paper trail.

+If you're reviewing flag history, the information is stored in the system even after flags are removed.
+This is useful if the same customer or company gets flagged again down the line.

 ### Editing Cost on a Complete Item

 Once a tech submits a cost and the item reaches **Complete** status, the cost is normally locked — the front counter just reads it at pickup.
 But sometimes a price needs to change after the fact (a part came in cheaper, the customer negotiated, a mistake was caught).
 Admins can re-edit the cost directly from the job detail view.